-- 11. In the meanwhile, the Commission issued the Order dated 10.2.2010, supplementing the provisions of the SHP Order dated 18.12.2007, wherein the adjustments on account of the change in the Minimum Alternate tax/ royalty, were dealt with; - 12.
+- 11. In the meanwhile, the Commission issued the Order dated 10.2.2010, supplementing the provisions of the SHP Order dated 18.12.2007, wherein the adjustments on account of the change in the Minimum Alternate Tax/ Income Tax and Royalty, were dealt with. - 12.
 Now the petitioner Company has moved petition i.e. M.A.
-No. 5 of 2010 for increasing the tariff, in relation to its Sahu Hydro Project set up on Sahu Khad a tributary of the Beas river in Chamba District (H.P) from Rs.
-2.50 per unit to rupees 3.63 per unit; without impleading that Himachal Pradesh Energy Development Agency (HIMURJA), which is the nodal agency in the SHPs in the State.
-The Commission had, therefore, to ask the Government of Himachal Pradesh and the Himachal Pradesh Energy Development Agency (HIMURJA), to furnish their response to the petitions moved by the petitioner Company i.e. the petition No. 5 of 2010. - 13.
+No. 206 of 2009 for increasing the tariff, in relation to its project i.e. Maujhi Hydro Project set up on Maujhi Khad, a tributary of the Beas river in Kangra Distt from Rs.
+2.50 per unit without impleading the Himachal Pradesh Energy Development Agency (HIMURJA), which is the nodal agency in the development of SHPs in the State.
+The Commission had, therefore, to ask the Government of Himachal Pradesh as well as the Himachal Pradesh Energy Development Agency (HIMURJA), to furnish their response to the petition moved by the petitioner Company. - 13.
 No response has been received from the Government of Himachal Pradesh.
 The responses from the Board and the HIMURJA have been received.
-The Commission now keeping in view the response of the Board and HIMURJA, proceeds to examine itemwise claims made by the petitioner Company, as under:- - I. Mandatory release of water discharge- Sub-para (B) of para 30 of the Commission's Order dated 29.10.09 reads as under:-
+The Commission now keeping in view the responses of the Board and HIMURJA, proceeds to examine itemwise claims made by the petitioner Company, as under:- - (I) Mandatory release of water discharge- Sub-para (B) of para 30 of the Commission's Order dated 29.10.09 reads as under:-